Euphredes/Euphredes/README.txt

 and finally the top need can be
 acheived: the crown jewel: the eye on the pyramid of the dollar bill:
-I am such and no one can stop that.
+I see I am such, I feel so, others see such, and others don't stop such.

+Survival needs and social obligations are the tolls I will not pay until I take a crown for myself, using my
+Ship.
+Well, that makes for a heist.

            Approach